dartmouth-cs98/together/MessageTypes.md

 ### `move`
 * ID: 4
 * Protocol
     * When the user inputs the move command, the client sends this message.
-Format: `<ID, mouse_x, mouse_y>`
+Format: `<ID, mouse_x, mouse_y, move_dir>`
     * The server recieves this and echoes it to all players.
-Format: `<ID, x_pos, y_pos>`
+Format: `<ID, x_pos, y_pos, move_dir>`
-    * Each player recieves this and updates player positions based on it.
+    * Each player recieves this and updates player positions and sprites based on it.
 No response.

 ### `chat`
 * ID: 5